Gert Chesi

-Gert Chesi (born 22 August 1940 in Schwaz, Tyrol) is an Austrian photographer, author, journalist and filmmaker.
+Gert Chesi (born 22 August 1940) is an Austrian photographer, author, journalist and filmmaker.
 At the end of the 1970s he became internationally famous after publishing the book Last Africans, which was translated into six languages.
 In 1995 Gert Chesi founded the Haus der Völker in Schwaz, which is a museum for tribal art and ethnography.

 Today Gert Chesi lives in Togo, Thailand and Austria.

 Life

 Early life

-At an early age, Gert Chesi traveled to distant countries.
+Born in Schwaz, Tyrol, at an early age, Gert Chesi traveled to distant countries.

 In 1959 he worked as a freelance journalist and photographer for local newspapers to report on his experiences.
 In his Tyrolean home he was soon considered a lateral thinker, who refused to nationalist tendencies.
 His world view did not always correspond to the valid thought patterns.

 In the 1970s Chesi and Bert Breit point out the untenable conditions in the Tyrolean country girls' educational center St. Martin in Schwaz.
 These pictures of his photo documentary are an early testimony of the civil-society protest against state welfare education and forced education in Tyrol.
 In those days, penal isolation was part of education of state welfare education.